 Liz Allen (@ElizabAllen), Northeastern University

 Editor of the SCORAI Europe Newsletter.

 SCORAI collaborates with several organizations.
 It is a founding member of the North American Roundtable on Sustainable Production and Consumption (NARSPAC) and a member of the New Economy Coalition.
 International affiliates include SCORAI-Europe and SCORAI-China.
 SCORAI also contributes to the Global Research Forum on Sustainable Production and Consumption (GRF-SPaC).
 SCORAI is actively involved in encouraging and facilitating the development of affiliates in other parts of the world (e.g. Israel, Brazil) and engages with the United Nations Environment Agency and its constituent programs.

 Colloquium on Consumption and Social Change got underway on April 16, 2014, with the first presentation in this year-long discussion on consumption and social change.
-The series seeks to bring together scholars and practitioners concerned with social change into sustained and free-flowing interaction that will hopefully generate novel insights, inform policy processes and political activism, and contribute to new research directions.
+The series seeks to bring together scholars and practitioners concerned with social change into a sustained and free-flowing interaction that will hopefully generate novel insights, inform policy processes and political activism and contribute to new research directions.